 These are my two compost bins, hiding behind the potato plants.
 I love the idea that I am making my own compost from my own kitchen waste.
-Previously I was throwing my kitchen waste into council bins then buying compost from the store.
-That made no sense, so I picked up these two left at the side of the road by my neighbours who no longer wanted them, and haven’t looked back.
+Previously, I was throwing my kitchen waste into council bins then buying compost from the store.
+That made no sense, so I picked up these two left by my neighbours at the side of the road, and haven’t looked back.

 Compost, or organic matter, is made up of a greater amount of carbon to a lesser amount of nitrogen.
-This is known as the carbon-to-nitrogen ratio and is measured at 30:1.
-The microorganisms which break down the matter require this correct ratio to turn the waste into compost.
+This is known as the carbon-to-nitrogen ratio.
+The microorganisms which break down the matter require a correct ratio of the two matters to break down the waste and turn it into compost.

 Carbon materials, also known as “browns”, include paper, cardboard, straw, leaves, shredded newspaper, wood chips, hair (including my husband’s beard trimmings), hoover bag contents and cotton wool.
 Nitrogen materials, also known as “greens”, include vegetable kitchen waste, grass clippings, weeds and manure.
 If there is excessive carbon materials in your compost bin, decomposition slows down and it becomes very dry.
 If there is excessive nitrogen materials, decomposition speeds up and it will become very watery.
 For my first attempt at composting I only included “greens”, and it turned into one big slimy wet mess.